island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ### OpenAPI URL

-OpenAPI documentation and demoing at
+OpenAPI documentation and demo can be accessed at:

 - [https://personal-representative-public-xrd.dev01.devland.is/swagger](https://personal-representative-public-xrd.dev01.devland.is/swagger)

 ## Development

-### Initial setup
+### Initial Setup

-We are using the same service library and database as auth-api and therefore this step by step represents that First, make sure you have docker, then run:
+We are using the same service library and database as auth-api.
+Therefore, follow the steps below:

+First, ensure you have Docker installed, then run:

 ```bash
 yarn dev-services services-auth-ids-api
 ```

-Then run the migrations:
+Then, run the migrations:

 ```bash
 yarn nx run services-auth-ids-api:migrate